Hanmingh/CSE-110-GitHub-Pages-project/index.md

 As the motto of our college:
 > Toward a Life in Balance
-I am looking for a balance between my academic work and daily entertainment.

 As a programmer, I'm interested in `software engineering` and `machine learning`.